kakiharahiroaki/freemarket_sample_64-b/README.md

 ### Association
-- has_many :images
+- has_many :images, dependent: :destroy
 - belongs_to :category
 - belongs_to :brand
-- has_many :statues
+- has_many :statues, dependent: :destroy
 - belongs_to :user